vipulnaik/diet-exercise-health/profile-information/physical-exercise/jogging-and-return-walking-with-history.md

 On 2025-02-09, I updated the distance thresholds for jogging as well as the duration of home jogging based on recent changes, and also made a few edits to the document for clarity.
+The distance thresholds were increased from (1.6 miles, 1.5 miles, 1.4 miles) to (1.67 miles, 1.58 miles, 1.5 miles).
+I did not change the expected jogging range of 1.75-2.0 miles.
+The home jogging duration range was increased from (20 to 25 minutes, with 20 minute as minimum) to (25 to 30 minutes, with 25 minutes as minimum).